Why is my flea treatment not working? A vet's guide to what to try next

 Of course, there are other reasons why your pet might be needing to itch.
 If you’ve treated them with a good product for at least 12 weeks without a gap, and have seen no sign of fleas, it’s possible fleas weren’t the main problem.
 There are other common causes of itchiness in pets, including allergies, skin infections, other parasites, and even anxiety.
 If your pet is still scratching after flea treatment, call your vet for help.

 It’s time to go and see your vet.
-Don’t be embarrassed – your local veterinarian deals with fleas all the time and it is no reflection on your home or ability to care for your pet.
+Don’t be embarrassed – your local vet deals with fleas all the time and it is no reflection on your home or ability to care for your pet.

 Your vet will be able to work out what’s gone wrong and help you to get rid of the fleas.
-If your pet has seen the vet within the last 6-12 months, they may even not need to be seen and may instead prescribe some treatment over the phone and give you up-to-date advice.
+If your pet has seen the vet within the last six to 12 months, they may even not need to be seen and may instead prescribe some treatment over the phone and give you up-to-date advice.
 If your pet does need to be seen, a ‘flea check’ is often free!

 So now you know the biggest mistakes made when people think their flea treatment is not working, hopefully you can avoid making these mistakes yourself.
 You’ll also know the importance of treating your pet for several months without a break in order to ensure the infestation has gone.